by Marc Montoni

 If your state caucus has a FB page, monthly send out a general "become a voting member" invitation, and directly message new likes asking them to join.

-The state caucus should be working to set the tone for their state party in terms of messaging.
+Members of the Radical Caucus should be working to set the tone for their state party in terms of messaging.
 The LP has been largely overrun by Libertarian Lite advocates who think we must never talk about private roads, private police, and abolishing the income tax.
 The reason that messaging has infested the LP is because THAT'S WHO SHOWS UP.

 Your job as a state coordinator for the LPRC is to get radical libertarians to show up in greater numbers at state & local LP events.
 The ONLY way to make that happen is for YOU to talk to them -- and on a regular basis.